ximispot/woody/docs/api/middleware/timeout.md

 **NewWithContext**

-As a `fiber.Handler` wrapper, it creates a context with `context.WithTimeout` and pass it in `UserContext`.
+As a `woody.Handler` wrapper, it creates a context with `context.WithTimeout` and pass it in `UserContext`.

 If the context passed executions (eg. DB ops, Http calls) takes longer than the given duration to return, the timeout error is set and forwarded to the centralized `ErrorHandler`.